GRCJP/Resume-Builder-Public/documentation/showcase-strategy.md

 This isn't just a tool - it's everything I wish I had when starting my job search.

-Huge shoutout to AJ for the mentorship and the mantra "share the process" - that's why this is open source and free for fellow GRC professionals.
+Huge thanks to the mentors who guided me - their mantra "share the process" is why this is open source and free for fellow GRC professionals.

 🔗 GitHub: https://github.com/GRCJP/Resume-Builder